themagicianking/coda/README.md

 - The client renders the next song button in the `Annotation` component if `hasNextSong` is `true`
 - Write mock API calls to test `getResults()` in the `Search` component
 - The client renders the ordered list of songs in the `Search` component if `results` is not null and `error` if it is
+- The client renders the `SelectedSongList` component in the `Selection` component if `selected` is not null and `error` if it is
 - Write mock API calls to test `getAllSongs()`, `postSong()`, `deleteSong()` in the `Selection` component
-- The client renders the `SongList` component in the `Selection` component if `selected` is not null and `error` if it is
+- The client renders the ordered list of songs in the `SongList` component if the `list` prop has a length > 0 and `<p>None yet!</p>` if not
 - The client renders lyrics in the `SongInfo` component if lyrics are not null in the `song` prop and a message about no lyrics being found if they are null
-- The client renders the ordered list of songs in the `SongList` component if the `list` prop has a length > 0 and `<p>None yet!</p>` if not

 - Write mock API calls to test all server endpoints
   - GET login
   - GET callback